 DON’T PICK A TECHNOLOGY PARTNER WHO’LL PITCH YOU THEN DITCH YOU.
 FIND ONE THAT WILL UNDERSTAND YOUR BUSINESS, OFFER YOU THE SUPPORT YOU NEED, AND WORK COLLABORATIVELY WITH YOU TO ENSURE YOU GET THE BEST OUT OF THE SYSTEMS YOU ARE USING.

-Technology concerns will be exacerbated as contact center managers and directors struggle to ascertain which solution will work best for their organization.
+Technology concerns will be exacerbated as contact center managers and directors struggle to ascertain which solution will work best for their organisation.

 Our research found that managing the customer experience across multiple channels (44%), ensuring technology keeps pace with changing customer behaviors (40%) and developing agent skillsets (30%) were some of the key challenges that contact center managers and directors expect to come up against.
 In addition, managing the transition to cloud-based contact is clearly a priority for many contact centers (33%).